 The best practical description of a donor advised fund is a repository for future giving.
 In other words, the money in the account is not meant for the underlying charity but is rather to be later used for other charities.
-In the third article in a six-part series focused on charitable giving, Direct of Wealth, Joe Maier, and Wealth Advisor, Bob Schneider, explore when a charitable mission is best met by contributing to such a fund.
+In the third article in a six-part series focused on charitable giving, Director of Wealth Strategy, Joe Maier, and Director of Financial Planning, Bob Schneider, explore when a charitable mission is best met by contributing to such a fund.

 This is the third article in a six-part series on charitable giving.
 In this article we explore when a charitable mission is best met by contributing to a donor advised fund.

 In our last article we focused on our hypothetical clients, the Howards.
 The Howards are business owners that have three children, one of whom, their son James, is in remission from a rare type of childhood cancer.
 The Howards’ charitable mission is to show gratitude to the hospital that cured James and to fight his disease, pediatric neuroblastoma.
 That mission could be met by making direct gifts to the hospital, which is what the Howards chose to do.

 But the Howards just received a very lucrative offer to sell their business.
 The sale will result in sufficient wealth to allow the Howards to fund their charitable mission.
 The transaction will also generate significant tax liabilities.
 To meet their goals, and alleviate their pain, the Howards would like to make a material charitable gift before the end of the year.

 The challenge is that after meeting with the hospital board, the Howards have learned that because that the hospital has so few childhood cancer patients each year, a gift of that magnitude will practically need to be used for purposes other than the eradication and treatment of childhood cancer.
 Also, as the Howards reflect on their conversation with the board, they have become less comfortable that the hospital has an effective plan to use these resources to fight childhood cancer.